-Liquidity Risk
+Liquidity risk

-Liquidity Risk is defined as the risk of losses from not having cash to honour commitments when falling due.
+Liquidity risk is defined as the risk of losses from not having cash to honour commitments when falling due.

-Approach to managing Liquidity Risk
+Approach to managing liquidity risk

-The Bank manages liquidity in line with applicable regulations and within the Bank's risk appetite framework.
-The Bank's liquidity risk management governance framework supports the measurement and management of liquidity to ensure that payment obligations can be met under both normal and stressed conditions and that minimum regulatory requirements are always met.
-This is achieved through a combination of maintaining adequate liquidity buffers and to ensure that cash flow requirements are met.
+The Bank manages liquidity in line with applicable regulations and within its risk appetite framework.
+The Bank's liquidity risk management governance framework supports the measurement and management of liquidity to ensure payment obligations can be met under both normal and stressed conditions and minimum regulatory requirements are always met.
+This is achieved through a combination of maintaining adequate liquidity buffers and ensuring cash flow requirements are met.

 The Bank seeks to keep secure funding and liquidity positions to support its business development objectives.
-Diversified and stable sources of funding are maintained which comprise mainly customer deposits and borrowings, both short as well as long term.
-Additionally, an appropriate level of liquid assets is kept ensuring that obligations can be met within a reasonable time frame.
+Diversified and stable sources of funding are maintained, comprising mainly customer deposits and borrowings, both short- and long-term.
+Additionally, an appropriate level of liquid assets is kept, ensuring obligations can be met within a reasonable time frame.

 Liquidity risk is measured and monitored separately for each material currency and on a consolidated level.
-The Bank assesses funding and liquidity positions with respect to obligations under both Business As Usual and stressed conditions.
-The Board has set internal targets on key regulatory measures such as the Liquidity Coverage Ratio at currency level, whilst monitoring other ratios and Early Warning Indicators to assess its liquidity situation.
-The key actions undertaken to ensure that liquidity risk is effectively measured and monitored at the Bank include the following:
+The Bank assesses funding and liquidity positions with respect to obligations under both business-as-usual and stressed conditions.
+The Board has set internal targets on key regulatory measures such as the Liquidity Coverage Ratio at currency level, while monitoring other ratios and Early Warning Indicators to assess its liquidity situation.
+The key actions undertaken to ensure liquidity risk is effectively measured and monitored at the Bank include the following:

-- Strong Liquidity Contingency Plan in place which provides active monitoring and detailed Early Warning Indicators under a liquidity stress situation. - Effective monitoring and management of daily computation of liquidity ratios, which provides the Bank with cash flow projection with reasonable time frame. - Carrying out of frequent simulation on Liquidity Ratios, based on what-if investment in highquality liquid assets and renewal of retail/wholesale market funding. - Maintain adequate high-quality liquid assets buffer as well as achievement of conservative maturity profile and operational deposit optimisation to ensure compliance with the liquidity coverage ratio with monitoring/reporting for assets and liabilities denominated in significant currencies. - Close monitoring of the Liquidity Coverage Ratio by the Assets and Liabilities Committee on a monthly basis and as and when required.
+- Strong Liquidity Contingency Plan in place, providing active monitoring and detailed Early Warning Indicators under a liquidity stress situation. - Effective monitoring and management of daily computation of liquidity ratios, providing the Bank with cash flow projection in a reasonable time frame. - Carrying out of frequent simulation on Liquidity Ratios, based on what-if investment in high-quality liquid assets and renewal of retail/wholesale market funding. - Maintain adequate high-quality liquid assets buffer as well as achieving conservative maturity profile and operational deposit optimisation to ensure compliance with the liquidity coverage ratio, with monitoring/ reporting for assets and liabilities denominated in significant currencies. - Close monitoring of the Liquidity Coverage Ratio by the Assets and Liabilities Committee on a monthly basis and as and when required.